The Program in Cultural Studies

 Prof. Bethlehem’s research focuses on postcolonial literature and postcolonial theories, race and racism, apartheid and post-apartheid literature and culture, the Anthropocene and speculative fiction.

-Office hours: By appointment, room 23403
+Office hours: 14:30-15:30 on Tuesdays, by appointment, room 23403

 02-5883983